Towards Understanding Learning in Neural Networks with Linear Teachers: Additional Experiments - Linear Decision Boundary

 \subsection{Clustering of Neurons - Empirical Evidence}

-In Figure 2 in the main text and Figure \ref{fig:MNIST linear regime - in depth analysis} we saw that learning converges to a linear decision boundary on the train and test points.
-Theorem \ref{thm:difference between clustered leaky ReLus} suggests that this will happen if neurons are well clustered (in the $\vw$ and $\vu$ groups).
+In Section \ref{sec:quasi_linear} in the main text and \figref{fig:MNIST linear regime - in depth analysis} above, we saw that learning converges to a linear decision boundary on the train and test points. \thmref{thm:difference between clustered leaky ReLus} suggests that this will happen if neurons are well clustered (in the $\vw$ and $\vu$ groups).
 Here we show that indeed clustering occurs.

-We observe two different measures of clustering.
-The first is the ratio $\frac{r}{||\overline{\vw}-\overline{\vu}||}$, and the second is the maximum angle between the neurons of the same type (i.e., the maximal angle between vectors in the same cluster).
-Figure \ref{fig:Neural Clusterization} shows these two measures as a function of the training epochs.
-They can indeed be seen to converge to zero, which by Theorem \ref{thm:difference between clustered leaky ReLus} implies convergence to a linear decision boundary.
+We consider two different measures of clustering.
+The first is the ratio $\frac{r}{||\overline{\vw}-\overline{\vu}||}$, and the second is the maximum angle between the neurons of the same type (i.e., the maximal angle between vectors in the same cluster). \figref{fig:Neural Clusterization} shows these two measures as a function of the training epochs.
+They can indeed be seen to converge to zero, which by \thmref{thm:difference between clustered leaky ReLus} implies convergence to a linear decision boundary.